shermanloan/scejson-doc/doc/module-balloon.md

 If the calling application would like to have cap information (e.g. maximum terms, coverage amounts, ages, etc.) returned for each product offered, set the value of this field to `true`.
 Otherwise, omit this field or set it to `false`.
-See the `Caps` objectt defined in the response section for more information.
+See the `Caps` object defined in the response section for more information.

 🟦 **Protection.Unemployment**